intron-prediction-capstone/intron-utility/README.txt

   This program requires a C++17-compatible compiler, and if you have GNU Make installed, you can use the Makefile to compile it.

+LIBRARIES

+  This program uses the following external dependencies (represented as submodules in this repository):
+    - gtf-cpp for GTF parsing (github/willeccles/gtf-cpp)
+    - pdqsort to sort arrays quickly without relying on std::sort (github/orlp/pdqsort)